Samy-Y/offgridsurvivallist/README.md

 - TailwindCSS
 - HTML only (no JavaScript)
-- Preview image and meta tags for SEO
+- Preview image and meta tags for SEO  (check them using an OpenGraph tool)
 - Hosted with Github Pages

 ## Preview